Treatment Options for Phlebitis

 In some cases, treatment for phlebitis may also involve addressing underlying conditions such as varicose veins.
 Varicose vein treatment options may include lifestyle changes, compression stockings, or medical procedures like sclerotherapy or laser therapy.

-When it comes to treating phlebitis, the recommended treatments may vary depending on the type of phlebitis and its severity.
+Recommended treatments of phlebitis may vary depending on what type it is and its severity.
 Here are some potential treatments that are commonly used:

 Medical treatment: